 Step onto Antigua and play Robinson Crusoe, with 365 sweeping beaches – one for every day of the year.
-Soft white sands couple up with cerulean skies, West Indian flavour meets British colonial charm, clear Caribbean waters are perfect for swimming and steady trade winds offer calm sailing across to sister island Barbuda's pink coral sands.
-What's more, you can choose between some truly breathtaking hotels, including all-inclusive resorts, cosy boutique retreats and chic hideaways where movie stars are known to flock.
-Panoramic clifftop views, luxurious spas, sparkling pools, laid-back beach dining and romantic sun-drenched terraces only add to the paradisiacal vibe.
+Soft white sands couple up with cerulean skies, West Indian flavour meets British colonial charm, the clear Caribbean waters are perfect for swimming and steady trade winds offer calm sailing across to sister island Barbuda’s pink coral sands.
+What’s more, you can choose between some truly breathtaking hotels, including all-inclusive resorts, cosy boutique retreats and chic hideaways.
+Panoramic clifftop views, luxurious spas, sparkling pools, laid back beach dining and romantic sun-drenched terraces only add to the paradisiacal vibe.

 CALL US TO HELP YOU CREATE YOUR DREAM HOLIDAY

 020 7751 0660